 This software for fitness experienced a total redesign in 2017.
 It beame a personalized workout app that allows choosing the personal workout plan, which regularly adjusts to the person's training speed.

-Do you want to know how to build a successful fitness app.
-Learn about it in this article.
+Do you want to know how to create your own fitness app

 Nike Run Club has become almost like a real sports trainer in your hand.
 This approach to physical training is vital because each person's athletic abilities are different so is the amount of time people can spend on a workout.